As a landlord in Washington, there will likely come a time when you’ll have to deal with a tenant wanting to break their lease or rental agreement.

 Landlord’s Responsibility to Find a Replacement Tenant

-For the sake of mitigating damages, Washington state requires landlords to take reasonable steps to re-rent the unit once a tenant moves out.
-This means that a tenant may not be wholly responsible for paying the entire amount remaining under the lease agreement.
+For the sake of mitigating damages, a Washington landlord must take reasonable steps to re-rent the unit once a tenant moves out.
+This means that a tenant may not be wholly responsible to pay the entire amount remaining under the lease agreement.
 That is if the landlord is able to find a tenant before the expiry of the original lease term.

-Understanding the Washington landlord-tenant laws can help you find more success with managing your tenants and your rental property.
+Understanding the Washington landlord-tenant act can help you find more success with managing your tenants and your rental property, and more success with understanding how to legally break a lease.
 It can also help you avoid running into costly and stressful legal issues.

-If you require help navigating these circumstances, please consider seeking legal help or hiring an experienced property management company, like Windermere Property Management.
+If you require help navigating these circumstances or understanding the WA state law, please consider seeking legal help or hiring an experienced property management company, like Windermere Property Management.